Type: Evening Event

 No dates available for this event

-The Southcrest Manor Hotel is a beautiful former manor house.
+The Southcrest Manor Hotel, BW Signature Collection is a beautiful former manor house.
 The 3 Star hotel steeped in history and perfect for Murder Mystery breaks.
 The hotel is set in 10 acres of beautiful private lawns and offers a perfect rural retreat situated 4 miles from Redditch Town Centre.

 Guest bedrooms at the Southcrest Manor hotel are tastefully decorated and some rooms offer garden views.
 All rooms include an en-suite bathroom, flat-screen TV with Freeview, Free WiFi and tea and coffee facilities, a perfect retreat after an action-packed murder mystery evening.

 Guests will receive a delicious 3 course evening meal plus tea and coffee whilst the murder mystery takes place in one of the hotels elegant function rooms.
-Murder Mystery guests can spend a lazy afternoon with a tea or coffee and read the newspaper in the lounge bar or if you fancy some beauty therapy then why not book yourself a pamper treatment in the Health & Beauty Club or relax in the brand new Hydrotherapy hot tub.View Details
+Murder Mystery guests can spend a lazy afternoon enjoying the Laura Ashley Tea Rooms or if you fancy some beauty therapy then why not book yourself a pamper treatment in the Health & Beauty Club or relax in the brand new Hydrotherapy hot tub.View Details